pjh68/pjh68.github.io/_posts/2022-10-20-multi-tenancy-the-past.md

 Multiple end users having isolated access to their data in a shared system is almost as old as computing itself.
 The first demonstration of a shared system of notable scale was back in 1961 with the [Compatible Time Sharing System at MIT](https://multicians.org/thvv/compatible-time-sharing-system.pdf).

 But these were generally users of the same organisation.
-And the organisation itself ran it’s own copy of the software on it’s own hardware.
+And the organisation itself ran its own copy of the software on its own hardware.
 That started to change around the turn of the 21st Century, with the birth of Software-as-a-Service.

 Salesforce claims to be the first proper enterprise-scale multi-tenanted architecture - [the company was founded in 1999 and the product launched in 2000](https://www.salesforceben.com/salesforce-history/).
 But outside the enterprise space, one could consider Hotmail (launched in 1996) was an even earlier example of SaaS.

 To understand just how big a siesmic shift SaaS was, we need to remind ourselves of the state of enterprise IT at this point in history.
-The journey from wanting some new software to using it was long and tortous.
+The journey from wanting some new software to using it was long and tortuous.
 First someone had to work out how much hardware was needed to run the software.
 Then they'd have to work out where to put this hardware and how to plug it in.
 Then they'd need to buy it, build it and plug it in.
 Don't forget, it wasn't until 2006 that AWS launched with S3 and EC2 as its first services.
 After the hardware was sorted then the fun of actually installing the software could begin.

 According to Salesforce's marketing, it was the installing software part of the journey that people really hated.
 Their "no software" logo was a pervasive presence.
 They even had someone dress up as a fluffy mascot version of it at their Dreamforce events.
 I always thought "no hardware" was the stronger point and technically more accurate, especially given the amount of custom apex code a typcial enterprise Salesforce customer had running in their tenant!

 So here was the promise of SaaS: immediately available, don't worry about the hardware or installing any software or indeed any future upgrades.
 All that would be handled by the SaaS provider.
 And they would run your workloads and store your data alongside all their other customers... but use ~~magic~~ clever engineering to keep it all logically seperate.

 What's not to love?
-Well.... throughout the history of shared systems, the major concerns of paying customers and end user haven't really changed.
+Well... throughout the history of shared systems, the major concerns of paying customers and end user haven't really changed.
 It boils down to two things:
  - Security isolation: only I should see my data.
-I shouldn't see other's data.
+I shouldn't see others' data.
  - Peformance isolation: my workload shouldn't be impacted by others (the "noisy neighbour" problem)